USS Grayling (SS-209)

 USS Grayling (SS-209) was the tenth Tambor-class submarine to be commissioned in the United States Navy in the years leading up to the country's December 1941 entry into World War II.
 She was the fourth ship of the United States Navy to be named for the grayling.
 Her wartime service was in the Pacific Ocean.
 She completed seven war patrols in the following 20 months, and is credited with the sinking of over 20,000 tons of Japanese merchant shipping and warships.
 Grayling received six battle stars for her World War II service.
 She was declared lost with all hands in September 1943.
+Her fate remains an unsolved mystery.
 Of the twelve Tambor-class submarines, only five survived the war.

 Construction and commissioning

 Grayling′s keel was laid down at the Portsmouth Navy Yard in Kittery, Maine, on 15 December 1939.
 She was launched on 4 September 1940, sponsored by Mrs. Marion Barnes Bryant Leary, wife of Rear Admiral Herbert F. Leary, and commissioned on 1 March 1941.